A Fundamental Inequality Governing the Rate Coding Response of Sensory Neurons: Implications for mechanisms of sensory transduction

 \subsection{Implications for the Meddis model}

-Neither of the two earlier models provide a mechanism for deriving the dependency of firing rate on intensity.
-In the final example, we consider the model of Meddis \cite{meddis1986simulation,meddis1988simulation,meddis1990implementation} which provides one method of deriving this dependency by modelling the process of transduction through a set of non-linear compartmental equations governing the release of neurotransmitter in the auditory synapse \cite{meddis1986simulation}.
+The three models considered thus far do not provide a mechanism for deriving the full dependency of firing rate on both intensity and duration.
+In the final example, we consider the approach of Meddis \cite{meddis1986simulation,meddis1988simulation,meddis1990implementation} which accounts for both changes in intensity and time by modelling the process of transduction through a set of non-linear compartmental equations governing the release of neurotransmitter in the auditory synapse \cite{meddis1986simulation}.
 The Meddis model forms the heart of the approach in both the MAP and DSAM computational systems.
 In this case, the dependency on the various concentrations is given by

 where $c(t)$ is the cleft concentration of transmitter, which is proportional to the firing rate, and the permeability $k(t)$ is a monotonic function of the sound pressure level $s(t)$.
+The parameters of (\ref{meddis1}-\ref{meddis3}) and their interrelationships are defined clearly in \cite{meddis1990implementation} with proposed values of $A=5$, $B=300$, $g=2000$, $y=5.05$, $l=2500$, $x=66.3$, $r=6580$ and $m=1.0$.
 In later versions of this model, the concentrations were quantized and the process made stochastic \cite{sumner2002revised,sumner2003adaptation}.
 However, this does not change the overall dynamics of the model.

-In the original model, the relationship between $k(t)$ and $s(t)$ was modelled via a simple mathematical rectification \cite{meddis1986simulation}.
-In later models, the relationship between $k(t)$ and $s(t)$ requires evaluation of a biophysical model of the inner hair cell and the signal filtering that precedes it \cite{sumner2002revised}.
-However, since the inequality (\ref{inequality}) is not dependent on the value of intensity itself, all that matters here is that the average value of $k$ is a monotonic increasing function of stimulus intensity.
+In its original formulation, the relationship between $k(t)$ and $s(t)$ was modelled via a simple mathematical rectification \cite{meddis1986simulation}.
+In later models, it required the evaluation of a biophysical model of the inner hair cell and the signal filtering that precedes it \cite{sumner2002revised}.
+However, since the inequality (\ref{inequality}) is not dependent on the value of intensity itself, all that matters is that the average value of $k$ is a monotonic increasing function of stimulus intensity.